Tim Boetsch

 Timothy A. Boetsch (/ˈboʊtʃ/; born January 28, 1981) is a retired American professional mixed martial artist who fought in the Middleweight and Light Heavyweight divisions of the Ultimate Fighting Championship.
-A professional since 2006, Boetsch has formerly competed as an alternate for the New York Pitbulls in the International Fight League and King of the Cage.
+A professional since 2006, Boetsch formerly competed as an alternate for the New York Pitbulls in the International Fight League and King of the Cage.

 Background

 Tim Boetsch was born and raised in Lincolnville, Maine.
 He has a brother, Aaron, who is ten years older than him.
 Boetsch began wrestling when he was six years old, and had always admired his older brother's wrestling abilities.
 He also practiced Jeet Kune Do.

 Boetsch attended Camden Hills Regional High School, continuing wrestling, and was very successful at the local high school level.
 He became a four-time state wrestling champion, and won almost every tournament that he participated in.
 He then attended Lock Haven University of Pennsylvania on a wrestling scholarship, but had mixed results in his wrestling career there.
 Boetsch had trouble settling into the right weight-class, and was not consistent.
 His college roommate, who was also on the wrestling team, had been training with the legendary Pat Miletich after he left college.
 Boetsch's roommate then offered him the opportunity to fight in Iowa, and Boetsch, who was landscaping in Pennsylvania at the time, accepted.

 On August 4, 2012, Boetsch was inducted into the Maine Wrestling Hall of Fame.